matsengrp/thrifty-experiments-1/README.md

 ## TODOs

+* move only a batch at a time to GPU
+* we assume that if a sequence is N in the child it is also N in the parent

 * compare models using the shmple framework
 * make a per-NT model
 * does performance depend on N padding?
 * Consider the role of branch length.
     * It's a normalization applied in training and evaluation.
 Prediction happens with branch length 1.
     * We could have a better fitting model if we allowed branch length to vary.
+    * I think we need some sort of internal normalization for this to make sense.
+Otherwise overall mutability will get sucked into branch length.
+    * Perhaps it's fine the way it is.
     * Would it matter for things like R-precision?
 * Think about boundary cases of beginning and end of sequence
     * you know, for BCR sequences, we could probably guess what the beginning and end is